The Meaning of Snowdrops

 The snowdrop flower meaning has a long history of symbolism.

-In the language flower meanings, it has several different meanings and is said to symbolize hope, consolation, and new beginnings.
+In the language of flower meanings, it has several different meanings and is said to symbolize hope, consolation, and new beginnings.

 This is likely due to the fact that they are among the first flowers to bloom in the spring, after a long and cold winter.